ksync/ksync/README.md

   Watch for matching pods in the background (based off pod name and selector).
 Start syncs for any that come online.

+- `ksync background`

+  Install the watcher into the local process manager and run it in the background.

 # Development

 ## Dependencies